Why Would FHA Not Approve a Home for Financing?

 A property appraisal is usually required when a person uses an FHA loan to buy a house.
 In addition to evaluating the property’s condition, as explained above, the appraiser will also determine how much the home is worth in the current market.

-Depending on the situation, the homeowner /seller might be willing to reduce the sale price to reflect the appraisal amount.
+Depending on the situation, the homeowner/seller might be willing to reduce the sale price to reflect the appraisal amount.
 This would allow the deal to move forward.
-But it doesn’t always work that way.
-Sometimes the seller will refuse to lower the asking price, and this is a scenario where FHA might not approve the loan.

-3..
-It’s a condo, and it’s not on the “approved” list.
+3. It’s a condo unit, but it’s not on the “approved” list.

 The Department of Housing and Urban Development has specific guidelines regarding condos that can be purchased with FHA loans.
-Once a condominium project has been approved, it will be added to a list that is maintained by HUD.
+Once a condominium project has been approved, it will be added to a list maintained by HUD.

 If a home buyer attempts to use an FHA loan to purchase an unapproved condo, the loan will likely be rejected.